Long Lines - Queues, Amsterdam

 It is absolutely true.
 This is a very major 'attraction' indeed, a must-see for most people who visit Amsterdam and an absolute certainty for the many tour groups and school groups.

-I was there by 8:40 in mid-February, in temperatures well below freezing (about -6).
-I was about tenth in the queue and there was also a tour group of 20+ people in front of me.
+I've been to Amsterdam 3 times over the past few years.
+On my first visit, in mid-February, I was in the queue by 8:40, in temperatures well below freezing (about -6).
+I was about tenth and there was also a tour group of 20+ people in front of me.

-By midday...still well below freezing....the queue stretched rather a long way (see photo).
+By midday...still well below freezing....the queue stretched a long way (see photo).

 Don't think that visiting later in the day will mean a shorter queue.
-On my April visit, passing by at 7pm (the house closes at 9 or 10pm) the queue was just as long as in the photo above.
+On my 2013, early April visit, passing by at 7pm (the house closes at 9 or 10pm) the queue was just as long as in the photo above.
+I saw exactly the same thing this time round, in late March 2015: long queues every time I walked past and still a hugely long queue at 7pm in the evening.

 The Anne Frank House is the most popular tourist attraction of Amsterdam.